jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 rs4853805   a   t   0.2107  0.0029  0.4229  2   2410626
 ```

 Instead of this number to match, it could be a string or regular expression.
 AWK will return every line that matches the pattern.
-Check out the [Patterns, Actions and Variables](https://www.gnu.org/software/gawk/manual/gawk.html#Patterns-and-Actions) section of the AWK guide for more on this.
+In our case above, that number occurs once in the data file.
+We could have used a regular expression or a range pattern instead.
+For more on finding patterns in AWK, check out the [Patterns, Actions and Variables](https://www.gnu.org/software/gawk/manual/gawk.html#Patterns-and-Actions) section of the AWK guide.

 ### Filtering Rows Based on Field Values

-Ok, now we know how to access fields (columns) and find patterns in our document.
-But how can we control what we want to search?
-Our initial problem requires that we look into the "Chr" field to get only lines with value 6.
-Then we want to look into the "Pos" field to grab the lines between 11000000  and 25000000.
-To do this we use the `if` control statement and a conditional expression.
-Let's explore this and add a conditional expression to extract the rows we want.
+Ok, now we know how to access fields (columns) and find patterns in our document, but how can we control what we want to search and where?
+Our initial problem requires that we look into the "Chr" field to get only lines with the value 6.
+Then we want to look into the "Pos" field to grab the lines where those values are between 11000000  and 25000000.
+To do this we need to use the `if` control statement in AWK and a conditional expression.
+Let's do this now:

 ```
 awk '{ if ($7 == 6) { print } }' pos_cut1-5.txt | head